feathersjs/feathers/docs/api/services.md

 <BlockQuote type="tip">

 Methods are optional and if a method is not implemented Feathers will automatically emit a `NotImplemented` error.
-At least one of the default methods (e.g. `setup`) or all `methods` passed as options to [app.use](./application.md#usepath-service--options) must be available to be considered a service.
+At least one standard service method must be implemented to be considered a service.
+If you used `methods` option when registering the service via [app.use](./application.md#usepath-service--options), all methods listed must be available.

 </BlockQuote>